adamicaulfield/Computational-Geometry/trapezoidmap/README.md

 ## Instructions to Run

-First, make sure you are in the `trapezoidalmap` directory.
+First, make sure you are in the `trapezoidmap` directory.

 First run `mkdir bin' to make sure a directory for the executable is created correctly.